Int. No. 805-A

 Neighborhood tabulation area.
 The term “neighborhood tabulation area” means a geographical area defined by the department of city planning for the purposes of providing neighborhood-level data.

 b.
-No later than July 1, 2027, the department, in consultation with the department of environmental protection, department of health and mental hygiene, department of transportation and the office of long-term planning and sustainability, shall commence a 2-year pilot project for the use of cool pavement within a park or playground under the jurisdiction of the department in at least 3 heat vulnerable communities in each borough.
-As part of such pilot project, the department shall conduct hyperlocal temperature monitoring in the areas immediately adjacent to each selected park or playground and assess no less than 2 types of cool pavement, including the technical feasibility, environmental impacts, and costs of each such type.
-The department shall post on its website and submit to the mayor and the speaker of the council a report on the results of the pilot project no later than October 1, 2029.
+The department, in consultation with the department of health and mental hygiene, the department of environmental protection, the department of transportation, and the office of long-term planning and sustainability, shall commence a 4-year pilot project for the use of cool pavement on a pedestrian space, wholly within a park under the jurisdiction of the department of parks and recreation, that is within, abutting, or directly adjacent to a playground, in at least 1 heat vulnerable community in each borough.
+As part of such pilot project, the department shall conduct hyperlocal temperature monitoring and assess no less than 2 types of cool pavement, including the technical feasibility, environmental impacts, and costs of each such type.
+The department shall post on its website and submit to the mayor and the speaker of the council a report on the results of the pilot project no later than February 1, 2031.

 § 2.
 This local law takes effect immediately.